backdrop-contrib/notify/README.txt

   settings.php file.
 Examples for how to do this are provided in settings.php.

+* If your site is multilingual, and your problem is that Notify is not sending all notifications to all subscribed users, the first thing to try is to visit the multilingual settings and turn off any language filter (i.e. set Notify to notify about "All contents").
+  If changing this setting makes a difference, you need to review your multiligual settings for nodes, users and Notify and make sure that they match.

 * If Notify makes the site crash, and you have the core PHP Filter module enabled, nodes which include bad PHP code will break your site when they're processed by Notify.
 Please see the following issue for further details: https://www.drupal.org/node/146521.
 If this happens, you may try to disable the PHP Filter module.

 If the above does not help you, to file bug reports, use the issue queue linked to from the Notify project page.